A Roman Army Officer : Cornelius

 Source: ITV Digging For Jesus, 2005 © Flame TV used by kind permission

 Cornelius was a centurion in the elite Italian Regiment of the Roman army stationed at Caesarea.
 We are told he was a devout God-fearer - a Gentile adherent to the Jewish faith - and had made considerable financial contributions to the poor and prayed regularly.
 He was obviously seeking God.

 God's Promise To All Who Seriously Seek Him

 In JEREMIAH 29:10-13 God promises to reveal himself to those who seek him with all their heart.
 Cornelius' zeal for God was rewarded with a vision from God, in which an angel appeared and told him to send some men to fetch Simon Peter from the nearby seaside town of Joppa.

 When they arrived back at Cornelius' house, Peter shared the gospel - how Jesus, God's Chosen Messiah, died on a Roman cross for sinners like him and was raised to life by God through the power of the Holy Spirit, so that even Gentiles like Cornelius might have a real relationship with God himself.

-The result?
 The Holy Spirit descended on all those present and they were baptised in the Spirit - hearts filled with joy and their mouths with unfettered praise.
 When Peter saw the evidence of their conversion, he baptised them in water.